 - Video conferencing – there are lots of free options, some really great reasonably priced options.
 I use and like: Google Hangouts, Bluejeans, Cisco Webex, Zoom.us.
 One nice feature of Google’s platform is the apps integration.
 All of these options have limitations – YMMV.

-So I have provided various strategies, methods and tools for effectively implementing and using agile Scrum framework and lean Kanban method for globally remote teams (virtual workforces, telecommuters).
-It is critically important for the organization to adopt agile principles and philosophy or risk falling back on past behavior.
-Managers must throw away authoritarian / project management theory (excessive process overhead – Taylor’s Scientific Management cards) to become enablers, coaches and work to lead their teams as self-organized long-lived software production units.
+I have provided various strategies, methods and tools for effectively implementing and using Agile, Scrum, Lean, and Kanban for globally remote teams (virtual workforces, telecommuters).
+It is critically important for the organization to institutionalize adoption of the Agile value systems and philosophy or risk falling back on past behavior.
+Managers must throw away authoritarian / project management theory (excessive process overhead – Taylor’s Scientific Management cards) to become servant leaders, enablers, coaches and work to lead their teams as self-organized long-lived teams using a deep learning and experimental way of working.
 Establishing excellent lines of communication throughout the organization, especially vertically, is a key to success.
-Finally, choosing the right tools will enable your people and agile implementation to succeed.
+Finally, choosing the right tools will enable your people and Agile implementation to succeed.

-- Focus on enabling leadership potential to become a real driving affect on projects
+- Focus on enabling leadership potential to become a real driving effect on value delivery

-- Engage only the frameworks and processes that you need
+- Engage only the frameworks, methods and processes that you need